szkkng/juzi/README.md

 Zig doesn't currently support generating `compile_commands.json`.
 A common solution is to use [the-argus/zig-compile-commands](https://github.com/the-argus/zig-compile-commands).
 See the example projects in this repo for how to use it with juzi.

-## Motivation

-- To better understand both the JUCE CMake build system and Zig's build system.
-- Just for fun.

 ## License